1Marc/marcgrabanski.com/src/pages/articles/2009-04-28-jquery-google-maps-tutorial-ajax-php-mysql/index.md

 ### 3a) Override default form submit

-At this point we'll override the form's default submit action by selecting the form `$("#add-point")` , then using jQuery's "submit event method":http://docs.jquery.com/Events/submit .
+At this point we'll override the form's default submit action by selecting the form `$([#add-point")` , then using jQuery's "submit event method](http://docs.jquery.com/Events/submit) .
 This method accepts a function that will run on submit of the form.

 ```js
 $('#add-point').submit(function() {